Neo-nationalism: Japan

 The 63rd Prime Minister Shinzō Abe (assumed office from 2012 to 2020), a member of the far-right organisation Nippon Kaigi, promoted ideas of new nationalism, as did the Liberal Democratic Party of Japan, which he led.

 Mexico

-Mexican President Andrés Manuel López Obrador (assumed office in 2018) has been described as Neo-nationalist and often dubbed as "Mexican Donald Trump" by the media.
+Mexican President Andrés Manuel López Obrador (2018–2024) has been described as neo-nationalist and often dubbed as "Mexican Donald Trump" by the media.

 Pakistan

 Former Pakistani prime minister Imran Khan (2018–2022), the leader of the then-ruling Pakistan Tehreek-e-Insaf (Pakistan Movement for Justice) was compared to Donald Trump and described as a neo-nationalist populist during his tenure.

 Philippines

-Philippine President Rodrigo Duterte (assumed office in 2016) has been described as a new nationalist.
+Philippine President Rodrigo Duterte (2016–2022) has been described as a neo-nationalist.
 His party PDP-Laban has adopted Filipino nationalism as a platform.
-The country has also a "far-right" reputation politically.
-Bongbong Marcos, elected in 2022, is expected to govern in continuity with Duterte with a more far-right agenda.

 Poland

-Confederation party is a main political party in Poland that promotes New Nationalism, especially National Movement.
+Confederation is a main political coalition in Poland that promotes new nationalism, especially the National Movement.
 There is also a neofascist and National Radical Narodowe Odrodzenie Polski that promotes harshly anti-globalist, anti-immigrant and anti-liberal agenda.